haugom/old-docker-client/README.md

 * I can now keep my normal docker-ce client up to date
 * I can use qdocker which runs old version to talk to container station on the qnap
-* the qdocker function will run container with version 1.12.2 of docker-engine client
+* the qdocker function will run container with version 17.09.1 of docker-ce client
 * certificates and key from qnap is mapped inside container
 * configure docker (inside container) to talk to your qnap over TLS.
 * current working directory is mapped into /workdir such that qdocker load and save works by reading/writing to your current working directory.